dee-hms/tang-iam-proxy/README.md

 In this document it is explained how to generate required scripts for server and how to run `curl` application to act as a client that sends the agent certificate.
 The HTTPS server will parse client certificate, and dump the corresponding parsed information.
-It will also check in database if receiving SPIRE ID is registered and, if so, it will forward the request.
+It will also check in database if receiving SPIRE ID is registered and, if so, it will forward the request to the Tang server specified as parameter.

 ## Certificate generation
 The script `generate-signed-certificate.sh` has been included to generate the corresponding certificates.